-8. Give lettuce, peas, radishes and spinach a shot of slow-release fertilizer, then apply mulch.
+6. Fertilize lettuce, peas, radishes and spinach planted last month, and apply mulch.

 9. Aerate the lawn.

-13. Check the undersides of hollyhock leaves for orange pustules -- telltale signs of rust fungus.
+11. Check the undersides of hollyhock leaves for orange pustules, telltale signs of rust fungus.
 Remove affected leaves.

 15. Harvest asparagus when stalks are 6 to 8 inches long, but not if plants are in their first or second years; leave those be.

-16. Wait until after rainfall to pull weeds (or pre-soak the area with a hose) for easier removal.
+17. Wait until after it rains to pull weeds or soak the area with a hose first; they'll come up more easily.

-17. Plant seedlings of herbs such as thyme, sage, parsley and basil outdoors in a sunny spot.
+19. Plant thyme, sage, parsley and basil seedlings outdoors in a sunny spot.
 No need to fertilize herbs.
 Ever.

-20. Divide early spring-blooming perennials such as primroses after the flowers completely fade.
+21. Divide early spring-blooming perennials like primroses after the flowers completely fade.

-21. After hardening off, fertilize and place houseplants outdoors and they'll thrive all summer.
-Keep African violets indoors.
+22. After hardening off, fertilize and place houseplants outdoors and they'll thrive all summer.
+But keep African violets indoors.

-28. You can continue to prune evergreens until late summer (but not later, or tender new growth may get zapped by frost).
+31. You can continue to prune evergreens until late summer (never later, or tender new growth may get zapped by frost).